MannyFay/ansible/README.md

 ---
 <br>

-Starting by a clean Ubuntu installation.
+# Virtual Machine and Live System
-Install updates shown in GUI and reboot the system.
+Starting by a clean Debian based installation, install updates shown in GUI and reboot the system.

 Install Git:
 ```bash
 sudo apt install git